 - Morgan, William J. 2000.'The Philosophy of Sport' in The Handbook of Sports Studies, ed.
 Croakley & Dunning, Sage, pp. 204-213.

-This week will focus on helping and preparing students for their devised projects and consider how extra-curricular activity has been and can be incorporated in the curriculum.
+This week will focus on preparing students for their assessed projects and consider how extra-curricular activity has been and can be incorporated in the curriculum.
 There will also be an overview and reflection of the module.

 Sport is world-forming.
 It makes a world apart, a field of actions and operations that are organised according to a set of rules peculiar to itself […] There are no laws that suspend the operation of ordinary civil laws on the field of play, but we act as though there are […] But these worlds are not content to remain merely adjacent or isomorphic to the real world.
 Sport seems to have built in to it the desire to become identical with the world as such.”